 The new hip stem is inserted into the head of your thighbone.
 After the stem is secure in the thighbone, the new ball and socket are joined.
 The stem of the prosthesis may be held with cement or press-fit.
 Your surgeon will choose the method that is best for you.

-After your hip replacement surgery, you’ll be sent to the PACU (Post Anesthesia Care Unit).
-When you are fully awake, you’ll be moved to your room.
-The nurses will give you medications to ease your pain.
+After the total hip replacement surgery, the patient is brought to the PACU (Post Anesthesia Care Unit).
+Once you are fully awake, a nurse will move you to your room.
+Then they give you medications to lower your pain.
 An SCD (Sequential Compression Device) may be used to prevent blood clots by gently squeezing then releasing your legs.
 You may be given medication to prevent blood clots.

-Soon, our skilled orthopedic team will help you get up and moving.
+Our skilled orthopedic team will help you get up and moving after surgery.
 They know precisely what they’re doing and how to help you recover, heal, and get back to life in the fastest, safest way possible.
 You may also have physical therapy or occupational therapy after your hip replacement surgery.

 After total hip replacement surgery, you will probably be hospitalized for one-to-three days.
 Recovery time varies following hip replacement surgery, but most people are able to drive after two weeks, garden after three-to-four weeks, and golf after six-to-eight weeks.
 Your hip doctor will tell you which activities you can return to, and when, and which activities you’ll need to avoid.

 As with any surgery, hip replacement surgery does have potential risks.
 These complications could be:

 - Blood clots